dcernst/dcernst.github.io/teaching/mat411s16/homework.md

 - **Daily Homework 2:** Stop by my office (AMB 176) and say hello.
 If I'm not there, just slide note under my door saying you stopped by.
 (Due Friday, January 22)
 - **Daily Homework 3:** Read and sign the [Student Contract]({{site.baseurl}}/teaching/StudentContract.pdf).
 (Due Friday, January 22)
 - **Daily Homework 4:** Read [Chapter 1: Introduction]({{site.baseurl}}/teaching/mat411s16/Introduction.pdf) of the course notes.
 In addition, complete 2.2-2.6, 2.8-2.12 in [Chapter 2: An Intuitive Approach to Groups]({{site.baseurl}}/teaching/mat411s16/IntuitiveGroups.pdf) and digest the surrounding text along the way.
 (Due Friday, January 22)
+- **Daily Homework 5:** Skim through [Appendix B: Elements of Style of Proof]({{site.baseurl}}/teaching/mat411s16/ElementsOfStyle.pdf) of the course notes.
+In addition, complete 2.13, 2.15-2.25 in [Chapter 2: An Intuitive Approach to Groups]({{site.baseurl}}/teaching/mat411s16/IntuitiveGroups.pdf) and digest the surrounding text along the way.
+(Due Monday, January 25)

 <!--
 - **Daily Homework 4:** Read [Appendix B: Elements of Style of Proof](http://teaching.danaernst.com/files/fall2014/mat411/ElementsOfStyle.pdf).
 Also, complete 2.13, 2.15-2.25 in [Chapter 2: An Intuitive Approach to Groups](http://teaching.danaernst.com/files/fall2014/mat411/IntuitiveGroups.pdf) and digest the surrounding text along the way.
 (Due Friday, August 29)